-We all have been exposed to several solutions in all aspects of healthcare facilities, considering the outbreak of Covid pandemic throughout the world.
-In Dentistry, the latest technologies enable dentists to provide painless, contactless, comforting, and faster treatment options to the patients that too with lesser risk of exposure to both!
+We all have been exposed to several solutions in all aspects of healthcare facilities, considering the outbreak of the Covid pandemic throughout the world.
+In Dentistry, the latest technologies enable dentists to provide painless, contactless, comforting, and faster treatment options to patients that too with lesser risk of exposure to both!

 Technology is always fascinating for people and with dental advancements, there are always additional benefits that come along with it for both patients as well as dentists.
-Hence, It is always in the best interest for the dentists to keep updating themselves with newer technologies they can use to improve patient footfall and their experience.
+Hence, It is always in the best interest for dentists to keep updating themselves with newer technologies they can use to improve patient footfall and their experience.

 Technologies that dentists can incorporate into their practice to improvise patient experience are-

 Artificial Intelligence (AI)